 The course is worth 9 ECTS.
 Your grade will be determined by a term paper at the end of the course.
-In addition, there will be two homework assignments about the material in the first half of the course: while these do not count towards your grade, passing them is a necessary condition for passing the course.
+In addition, there will be a homework assignment about the material in the first half of the course: while it does not count towards your grade, passing it is a necessary condition for passing the course.

 |Fri Apr 26

 ||Introduction.
 Overview of the course: the problem of randomness.

 |Fri May 03

 ||Fundamentals of computability theory.